Rod Millen

-Rodney Kenneth Millen (born 22 March 1951) is a New Zealand racing driver, vehicle designer, and business owner.
+Rodney Kenneth Millen (born 22 March 1951) is a New Zealand racing driver, vehicle designer, and former owner of MillenWorks.
 He has competed in numerous genres of motorsports, including rallying, off-road racing, hillclimbing, drifting, and super touring.

 Personal life

 Rod Millen was born in New Zealand.
 Millen is the father of Rhys Millen and Ryan Millen, and the brother of Steve Millen.
 All have raced in various types of motorsports.
 Both of Rod's sons, Ryan and Rhys have raced with him in the Baja 1000.
 Early in life Millen was trained as a surveyor, but he decided to race for a living.
-He is married to Shelly Campbell, the Event Director for the Leadfoot Festival held each February in Hahei, New Zealand.

 Racing career

 1970s

 Millen began racing in the New Zealand Rally Championship.
 He was the season champion in 1975, 1976, and 1977 driving Mazda Rx3s.
 Millen decided to move to the United States in 1978 to do rally races in the United States, again with a Mazda Rotary powered vehicle, the Rx7.
 He won the North American Race and Rally Championship in 1979.